MariaDB vs Postgres

 MariaDB vs Postgres Performance

-In this section, we will know and take the difference between the performance of MariaDB and Postgres.
+In this section, we will know and take the difference between MariaDB’s performance and Postgres’s.

 MariaDB has a smaller memory footprint than PostgreSQL because it is a smaller database.
-In terms of reads and writes, PostgreSQL exceeds MariaDB, making it more efficient.
+Regarding reads and writes, PostgreSQL exceeds MariaDB, making it more efficient.

 MariaDB is better suited for smaller databases and can store data entirely in memory, which PostgreSQL lacks.
 PostgreSQL outperforms MariaDB’s query cache by retrieving frequently used data from an internal cache and the server’s page cache.